 As we’ve seen, it’s easy to create a diet for your baby that’s high in fat, iron, and Vitamin C — using simple, whole ingredients that are often part of the family meal.

-If you’d like to prepare special meals for your baby, you can do this easily using pressure-cooker and baby-friendly blender recipes, making sure to combine fruits and vegetables with fats (butter, cream, coconut oil, or milk).
+Suppose you’d like to prepare special meals for your baby.
+In that case, you can do this easily using pressure-cooker and baby-friendly blender recipes, making sure to combine fruits and vegetables with fats (butter, cream, coconut oil, or milk). (check out blendjet.com for recipes)

-Many easy baby meals can even be made by puréeing ingredients from the garden with a little bit of breast milk or formula.
-Home-grown produce is typically high in micronutrients and your baby will love the unparalleled taste!
+Many easy baby meals can even be made by puréeing ingredients from the garden with a little bit of breast milk or formula, says The Grow Network.
+Home-grown produce is typically high in micronutrients, and your baby will love the unparalleled taste!

 Remember: It’s All about Exploring Food